Should I Invest in Bitcoin? Is It Safe?

 I have reviewed many Bitcoin investment sites in the past 3 years (e.g. Bitconnect, USI Tech and more) and I have yet to find a site that I can say is legit or safe to invest in.
 Any site that promises you something that is too good to be true is probably just a facade for scammers trying to steal your coins.

 How can you find out if a site is a scam for yourself?
-Easy, use our Bitcoin scam test tool.
+Easy, use my Bitcoin scam test tool.

 STAY AWAY FROM SITES THAT CLAIM THEY WILL DOUBLE YOUR COINS OR GIVE YOU DAILY INTEREST ON THEM.